catalyst-cooperative/catalystcoop-handbook/README.md

 to Read the Docs.

 ### UI
-If you don't want to make edits with using a CLI and code editor, you can use the GitHub UI:
+If you don't want to make edits with a CLI and code editor, you can use the GitHub UI:

 1. Click the "Edit" button for the document you want to change: